First-Ever United States and the Republic of Korea Joint Repatriation Ceremony

 |0

-This work, First-Ever United States and the Republic of Korea Joint Repatriation Ceremony, by SFC Corey Idleburg, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, First-Ever United States and the Republic of Korea Joint Repatriation Ceremony, by Lt.
+Col. Tamara R Fischer-Carter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT